All Episodes

 I do think that Rush Limbaugh, Glenn Beck, Sarah Palin, they are the leaders of the party.

-And you see, whenever I was struck by Senator Coben from Oklahoma, I think was at a town hall meeting and said, I don't agree with anything the Democrats are doing, and I don't agree with Speaker Pelosi, but she's a nice person and got attacked for that.
+And you see, whenever I was struck by Senator Copen from Oklahoma, I think was at a town hall meeting and said, I don't agree with anything the Democrats are doing and I don't agree with Speaker Pelosi, but she's a nice person.

 There is an intolerance in that party and an extremism that I think is where the real energy is.

-Bottom line is Fluff can run around and say all day long that he thinks I'm a problem for the Republicans.
+Bottom line is, Fluff can run around and say all day long that he thinks I'm a problem for the Republicans.

-No, the Republicans are gonna win.
+The Republicans are going to win.

-Uh I am a problem for the White House.
+I am a problem for the White House.

 And Palin is a problem for the White House.

-A Beck is a problem for the White House.
+Beck is a problem for the White House.

-We are not we're we're I mean, we're winners.
+We are not, I mean, we're winners.

 Was this August 29th?